batscs/docker-cloudflare-dns-sync/README.md

 This is a bash script to continously update and refresh a Cloudflare DNS-Record with the public / external IP Address of the host system running the script (or a predetermined IP Address).
 Runs inside a Ubuntu 20.04 Docker Container.

+This is intentend to be as lightweight as possible.
+All written in bash instead of python, and the docker container has just installed the minimum of neccessary software.

 #### Features:
 - Automatic deployment to a docker container
 - Automatic synchronization for Cloudflare DNS-Record with IP Address of Host Machine